 Conservation status Not evaluated (NE)

 Native to southeastern New South Wales and adjacent Victoria, Australia, where it is a component of the warm-temperate rainforest at lower elevations and often a dominant species in the cool-temperate rainforests of higher elevations.
-It was described in 1863–1864 by Ferdinand von Mueller, then director of the Royal Botanic Gardens, Melbourne, after having been discovered by Charles Moore, who was himself director of the Royal Botanic Garden, Sydney (Wikipedia 2018).
+It was described in 1863–1864 by Ferdinand von Mueller, then director of the Royal Botanic Gardens, Melbourne, after having been discovered by Charles Moore, who was himself director of the Royal Botanic Garden, Sydney (Wallace 2015).

 It was introduced to RBG Kew in 1915 – a surprising delay – presumably from RBG Sydney, flowering for the first time in the temperate house in 1921 (Bean 1981).
-It was later tested outdoors and found to grow well in the very mild gardens of the western fringes of Britain, and around the coasts of Ireland, for example at Glenveagh Castle, County Donegal, Ilnacullin, County Cork, and Mount Usher, County Wicklow, where the tallest example in the UK and Ireland stands at 21 m tall, 53 cm dbh.
+It was later tested outdoors and found to grow well in the very mild gardens of the western fringes of Britain, and around the coasts of Ireland, for example at Glenveagh Castle, County Donegal, Ilnacullin, County Cork, and Mount Usher, County Wicklow, where the tallest example in the UK and Ireland stands at 21 m tall, 53 cm dbh in 2015.
 Others may be found in such gardens as Inverewe in northwest Scotland, Muncaster Castle in Cumbria, the Clyne Gardens in Swansea, Wales and at Greenway, Devon (The Tree Register 2018).
 While reasonably hardy in mild localities such as these, it can still be killed by exposure to excessive cold – E. moorei did not survive the very cold winter of 2010–2011 at RHS Rosemoor garden in Devon where the temperature dipped to –16°C (Horticulture Week 2011).